jarviscanada/jarvis_data_eng_PranshuPatel/sql/README.md

 order by mems.memid;

 ```
-#### Question: List member names with total member count on each row
+#### Question 23: List member names with total member count on each row

 Produce a list of member names, with each row containing the total member count.
 Order by join date, and include guest.